Bucks County Bankruptcy Lawyer

 Debts that can be eliminated by bankruptcy, like debts you owe for medical care, are called “dischargeable” debts.
 While many debts are dischargeable, federal bankruptcy laws make certain types of debt “non-dischargeable,” meaning they must be repaid.
 Examples of non-dischargeable debts generally include alimony or spousal support, child support, student loans, and most types of tax debts

-What are the Requirements to File Bankruptcy in Pennsylvania?
+What are the Requirements to File Bankruptcy in Bucks County?

 If you wish to file Chapter 7 or Chapter 13 bankruptcy in Bucks County, you’ll need to meet some basic legal requirements.
 Some of these requirements must be fulfilled before you file, while others arise during the bankruptcy process.
 Below, our attorneys have highlighted a few important bankruptcy requirements to keep in mind if you are thinking of filing: